 However, the EB-5 program faces a September 30, 2015 re-authorization deadline.
 While other competing bills from the House may still be introduced, the realities of the Congressional calendar means it is more likely a temporary re-authorization under the current or substantially similar terms will be passed prior to any reform measures.
 It is still to be seen what changes, if any, may come to affect the next round of EB-5 visas, but intending immigrants who would like to preserve at least a chance of entering under the current terms must take action quickly.

-Rely on Our Miami Investor Visa Lawyer Experience
+Rely on Our Orlando Investor Visa Lawyer Experience